Architecture

 This page is a tour of how OpenAgent is put together — the long-lived components, how a message moves through them, and where state lives.
 Diagrams use Mermaid: plain text, renders automatically on GitHub and in most Markdown viewers, easy for humans and AI assistants to edit.

 The Gateway — the WebSocket + REST surface that clients connect to — is covered in its own Gateway page and is drawn here only as the transport boundary.
+The network layer (Iroh P2P transport, coordinator, device certificates) is covered in Invitation System & Networking.

 1. Component map